kellenpetersen/kellenpetersen.github.io/_pages/about.md

 About the website
 =====

 Even though the website has been officially released, there is still room for plenty of improvments.
+Organization could be improved and so is navigation.
+Any comment will be considered!

-I plan to release a French version of the website as soon as possible.
+I also plan to release a French version of the website as soon as possible.
 I would also like to include a new section "Other" containing various course projects and other research reports that weren't publish.
-I might also include blog post about thoughts and feeling on academic related topics.
+I might as well include blog post about thoughts and feeling on academic related topics, such as the current states of research journals from a student perspective and personnal experiences with some models.

 About me (personally)